iotlabs-id/.github/profile/README.md

 # latest-updates

-tl;dr: we will launch on this year
-<br/>note: we will be available on online marketplace (28 June 2026)
+note: we will be available on online marketplace (28 June 2026)

 We’re proud to share that iotlabs.id is currently under development, a platform designed to empower the next generation of innovators to explore, create, and collaborate in the Internet of Things (IoT) ecosystem.